ryanliupie/HomeLab/Markdown/PatchPanel.md

 <br>

 <p>
-Athough it would have been cheaper to buy short ethernet cables, I would rather take the time to learn how to make them and you guys should too!
-The cables are approximately 5 inches long where these would connect to switch below; allowing connectively to all devices.
+Although buying short Ethernet cables would have been cheaper, I chose to take the time to learn how to make them myself—and I encourage you to do the same!
+The cables are approximately 5 inches long and will connect to the switch below, providing connectivity to all devices.
 </p>

 <br>